Producing files with the Production Wizard

 Once the production has finished processing and becomes available, click on the

-download icon against the production's name to download the final production as a zip file.
+Download Production option in the popup menu to download the final production as a zip file.

 You can also sort these productions by their names, dates submitted, Bates number ranges, and sizes.
 To sort productions by a category, click on the text of a header category that you want to sort by.